AldousFinn/ComputerOnProgram/README.md

-# Computer On Basic/Adv Program
+# Computer On: Basic/Advanced Program

-This was originally design to circumvent my employer's desire for the computers at work to fall asleep due to inactivity.
+This program was initially designed to prevent computers at my workplace from entering sleep mode due to inactivity.

-The "*.exe*" file when run will create all the necessary directories and files on your computer to keep the screen awake indefinitely (Until you turn the computer off).
-To start the script that should be installed at **"\Users\<USERNAME>\Documents\Computer_On_Folder\Computer_On_Script"** you must either restart the computer or activate the script in the Windows startup folder.
-This can be accessed by pressing "*Win + R*" and typing "*shell:startup*".
-Then you must double-click the shortcut to begin the program.
+When you run the `*.exe*` file, it automatically sets up the required directories and files on your computer to keep the screen awake indefinitely (until you shut down the computer).
+To activate the script located at:
+**`C:\Users\<USERNAME>\Documents\Computer_On_Folder\Computer_On_Script`**, you have two options:

+1. **Restart Your Computer:** The script will automatically start during boot.
+2. **Manually Activate the Script:**
+   - Press **`Win + R`**, type **`shell:startup`**, and press Enter.
+   - In the Windows Startup folder, double-click the shortcut to begin the program.

+---

 ## Basic Program

-The basic program does just as the above describes.
-It will keep the computer awake by pressing the "*F15*" function key until you turn the computer off via the normal methods.
-It will then output timestamps of when a keypress is sent to a "*.txt*" file located at **"\Users\<USERNAME>\Documents\Computer_On_Folder\Computer_On_Log_Files"**.
+The basic program performs the core functionality: it prevents the computer from sleeping by simulating repeated key presses of the **F15** function key.
+This continues indefinitely until the computer is shut down through normal means.

+Additionally, it logs the timestamp of each simulated keypress to a `*.txt*` file stored at:
+**`C:\Users\<USERNAME>\Documents\Computer_On_Folder\Computer_On_Log_Files`**

+---

 ## Advanced Program

-The advanced program has all of the same functionality as the basic program but it will also check for updates from the "*.ps1*" file in this github repo.
-This does make the advanced program some sort of defacto virus.
-However it does allow you to push updates to the script however you see fit.
-If you would like to push your own updates instead of relying on me to do it, all you need to do is change the "**githubRawUrl**" on the *fifth* line of the script file you downloaded to the raw URL for the "*.ps1*" file you would like you the script file to replicate.
+The advanced program includes all the features of the basic program, plus the ability to update itself from a `*.ps1*` file hosted on this GitHub repository.

+While this functionality could be considered akin to a virus due to its ability to self-update, it allows you to push updates to the script as needed.

+### Customizing the Update Source
+If you'd like to use your own updates instead of relying on the default, simply edit the script file you downloaded.
+Change the value of `githubRawUrl` on the **fifth line** to point to the raw URL of your desired `*.ps1*` file.

+---

+This program provides flexibility for both basic and advanced use cases, ensuring your computer remains awake while offering the option to customize and improve the script as needed.